 Well, really depends on what you want.
 We are not trying to compete with the larger drawer companies.
-Mostly I got into building drawers cause people kept asking me to make them things , that simply weren’t available from anyone else.. it wasn’t until a few months making them, when we got good at it, that I realized what a big market there was.
-Now , it has grown to be at least half of our work, and we are building another standalone factory at the moment, to help keep up with demand.
+Mostly I got into building drawers cause people kept asking me to make them things , that simply weren’t available from anyone else.. it wasn’t until a few months of making them, when we got good at it, that I realized what a big market there was.
+Now , it has grown to be at least half of our work, and we have built 2 standalone factories and 3 dedicated fitout bays, to help keep up with demand.
 But there are several main reasons why our drawer units are so popular.

 ….One, some people simply can’t justify spending the money on a set of fitted drawers.
 Our drawers are budget priced.
 They are beautifully made, and will do the job perfectly.

 ….Two, they slide incredibly well.
 The slide system we developed, where the drawers slide on four lengths of Teflon type material, works surprisingly well, eliminating the need for expensive metal runners.
 It’s a simple case of a simple design being much more practical than existing methods.. a bloke here today, when he saw how easy it slides, commented that it’s like ‘sliding on ice’.
 You know how easy things ‘glide on ice’, well it’s a bit like that.. this HDPE hard ‘teflon’ running on each other, with a bit of silicon spray, glide amazingly well.
 They cost about $15 for the four strips, can’t break, won’t wear out, and take up 5 mm of space!
 That’s design at it’s greatest..